Mackinaw City in Cheboygan County, Michigan — The American Midwest (Great Lakes)

 Topics and series.
 This historical marker is listed in these topic lists: Bridges & Viaducts • Waterways & Vessels.
 In addition, it is included in the Lighthouses series list.

 Location.
 45° 47.275′ N, 84° 43.776′ W. Marker is in Mackinaw City, Michigan, in Cheboygan County.
-Marker can be reached from the intersection of North Huron Avenue and Ducharme Street when traveling north.
+It can be reached from the intersection of North Huron Avenue and Ducharme Street when traveling north.
 Marker is located along the Mackinaw City Historical Pathway, just north of the Old Mackinac Point Lighthouse in Alexander Henry Park.
 Touch for map.
 Marker is at or near this postal address: 518 North Huron Avenue, Mackinaw City MI 49701, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Fog Signal Station (within shouting distance of this marker); Old Mackinac Point Lighthouse (within shouting distance of this marker); Radio Beacon 1937/1938 (within shouting distance of this marker); Shipwrecks in the Straits (about 400 feet away, measured in a direct line); Crossroads of the Great Lakes (about 400 feet away); Fort Michilimackinac / Michilimackinac State Park (about
+At least 8 other markers are within walking distance of this marker: Fog Signal Station (within shouting distance of this marker); Old Mackinac Point Lighthouse (within shouting distance of this marker); Radio Beacon 1937/1938 (within shouting distance of this marker); Mackinac State Historic Parks (within shouting distance of this marker); Michilimackinac State Park (about 300 feet away, measured in a direct line); Michilimackinac State Park (about 300 feet away); a different marker also named Michilimackinac State Park (about 300 feet away); Shipwrecks in the Straits (about 400 feet away).
+Touch for a list and map of all markers in Mackinaw City.

 Also see . . .